 2. Organic matter: Organic matter is composed of living plant roots and organisms, decomposing plant and animal residue in varying stages of decay, and enzymes secreted by soil organisms that act like glue to bind soil particles.

 3. Organisms: The animals, insects, bacteria, and fungi that eat organic matter and turn the nutrients in plant matter back into a form that other plants can use.

 4. Nutrients: Plants need about 20 different nutrients for good health.
 Plants need these chemicals to live.
 From making the first root to making seeds at the end of the season, these nutrients are what a plant needs to stay alive.
 And most of them are made from dirt.

 Boron, chlorine, manganese, iron, zinc, copper, molybdenum, nickel, sodium, cobalt, and silicon are needed in smaller amounts.

 These are needed and used in large amounts.
 They include hydrogen, oxygen, nitrogen, phosphorus, potassium, carbon, calcium, magnesium, and sulfur.

-How to make living soil?
+How to make living soils?

 The secret to a successful garden is soil that is alive.
 Not only is it full of good microorganisms that help keep your plants healthy and fed, but it is also a way to garden that is good for the environment.
-By taking care of the natural cycle these organisms are a part of, you're helping to cut down on carbon emissions and increase biodiversity in our backyards.
+By taking care of the natural cycle these soil organisms are a part of, you're helping to cut down on carbon emissions and increase biodiversity in our backyards.